Coencidental/My-Terminal-Application/README.md

 -   `A MIDI file parsing guitar tablature generation tool`
 -   `A PDF/e-book file organisation tool, with a read, bookmark, and search function`
 -   `A command line operated VST audio plugin for a Digital Audio Workstation`
+- `A user typing speed test`

 I decided for each of these that I would be either: limited by the scope of the nature of a terminal application, the lack of available language support, the timeframe and complexity involved outweighing the educational utilitarianism of a more straightforward alternative, or that I'd be missing particular features I was desiring out of my project.

-The common features that held my interest in my initial research phase were more intricate concepts of input/output, particularly those involving audio interpretation/manipulation.
+The common features between ideas that held my interest in my initial research phase were those utilizing more intricate concepts of input/output, especially those involving audio interpretation/manipulation.
 Rather than focusing on what I defined as sufficient complexity in the project idea, I found myself more interested in the relationship between the three contributing elements: the user/s, the input, and the output.
-I decided early on that when using a relatively simple input/output environment, I would be able to achieve a far more meaningful interaction with the user if I focused on taking advantage of them, rather than allowing them to take advantage of the program.
+I decided early on that when using a relatively simple input/output environment, I would be able to achieve a far more meaningful interaction with the user if I focused on taking advantage of their physiological responses to challenging stimuli, rather than trying to provide a thoroughly engaging GUI interface.

 After deciding against pursuing the previously mentioned projects, I turned my focus to projects revolving around logic, namely card games.
 In my initial experimentation, I considered implementing a drawn GUI, but I found it counter-intuitive to the process of cementing my basic programming skills.
 Instead, I examined what input and output a simple terminal application can utilise to engage a user, and found the simple idea of a reflex/reaction based application far more appealing and genuinely engaging than any of the alternatives.